Although the need and rationale for PR reporting appears self-evident, it is generally seen as a necessary evil by most PR professionals.

-More specifically, how to spend less time producing PR reports and dashboards – and turning them into value added business drivers rather than bottomless repositories of meaningless data puking.
+Ultimately, the goal is to spend less time producing PR reports and dashboards, and turn them into value-added business drivers, rather than bottomless repositories of meaningless data puking.

 PR reporting is typically seen as a “rear view mirror” exercise.
 Someone, somewhere (usually a HIPPO – Highest Paid Person’s Opinion) wants to know what the PR team have been doing – and whether things are “on track” and delivering a positive return on investment (this of course presupposes that there is already a plan in place with defined targets and KPIs that allows the PR team to be able to determine how well they are doing).